Python Applications – Unleash the power of Python

 3. Science and Numeric Applications

-This is one of the very common applications of Python programming.
+This is one of the widespread applications of Python programming.
 With its power, it comes as no surprise that Python finds its place in the scientific community.
 For this, we have:

 - SciPy – A collection of packages for mathematics, science, and engineering.